Calebh101/slope/README.md

     - Monochrome (black and white)
 - Includes a tab masker
 - Includes a quick button to open a fake website (like Google Classroom)
+- Includes a shortcut to hide your cursor so you can lock in (beta, it doesn't work fully)

 # Changelog